am-squid/Developpeur-Ethereum/3. Solidity/Project_Voting/README.md

 I believe this is more logical: tech admin can handle the tedious technical process, yet he may not be allowed to take part in business related votes.

 ## List of Voters
-There is no array of voters that could allow quick iteration through addresses.
-I decided that users will require the wallet address of a Voter to check its Vote.
+There is an array listing the voters for each session.
-The Voter is accessible, though.
 Since there is an emit of the whitelisted voter, I believe that a front end could listen to the events to keep track of the voters address and propose a voter list without needing more gas when admin whitelist a Voter.
 Each session have its own voters list, since not everyone would be allowed to vote for every decision.
 Example : If a voting session is about the daily scrum meeting accross the tech department, financials may not be involved.